Udi, Enugu State

 Udi is a town and Local Government Area in Enugu State, Nigeria.
-Its headquarters is in the town of Udi on the A232 highway.
-The current Local government chairman is Hon Hyginus Ogbonnia Agu.
+Its headquarters is there.
+The current local government chairman is Hon Hyginus Ogbonnia Agu.

-It has an area of 897 km^{2} and a population of 370,002 at the 2015 census.
+It has an area of 897 km^{2} and a population of 370,002 as of the 2015 census.

-The postal code of the area is 401.

-It was the subject of the 1949 documentary film Daybreak in Udi.
+It was the subject of the 1949 documentary Daybreak in Udi.

+Economy

+Palm wine tapping is common.
+The area's premium palm wine is Uneke Achime.
+The area is a hub for trade, hosting multiple markets, including Orie Agu and 9th Mile Modern Market.
+Farming and handicrafting are two more significant economic activities.

+Geography

+The average temperature is 29 C. The terrain features many hills.
+The average wind speed in the region is 11 km/h.